-- Annoying spam: some domain is still public so they get a ton of annoying spam emails about just about anything you could think of including web design, SEO service, logo design, make money online and on and on.
+Annoying spam: some domain is still public so they get a ton of annoying spam emails about just about anything you could think of including web design, SEO service, logo design, make money online and on and on.
 After a while, its get pretty annoying but gets more intrusive than just email as you’ll see.

 - It’s inexpensive: while it’s difficult to put a price one peace of mind, its safe to assume it would be higher than the typical price range associated with private registration.
 Business expenses add up quickly, but it’s difficult to deny that private domain registration is a bargain. keeping your information out of public view isn’t all that expensive in the grand scheme of things.
 For most registrars, it may be less than $10 per year.
-That’s less than a dollar month to reduce spam, scams and negative regarding your material.
+That’s less than a One Dollar Domain Name month to reduce spam, scams and negative regarding your material.

 If your concern about the misuse of a database, consider using private domain registration to maintain control of your personal information and keep others from exploiting it for their own gain.